-Policy for Early Payment of Rates in the Current Year.

-The Council previously offered a 2% discount as an incentive to ratepayers to pay their total annual rates by 31 August each year.
-There was also an arrangement where penalties were not collected if the first rates instalment was not paid on time but the total annual rates are paid by 31 August each year.
+The Council proposes to remove the Policy for Early Payment of Rates in the Current Year.
+The Council currently offers a 2% discount as an incentive to ratepayers to pay their total annual rates by 31 August each year.
+There is also an arrangement where penalties are not collected if the first rates instalment is not paid on time but the total annual rates are paid by 31 August each year.

 In the past it was considered that the 2% discount was financially advantageous or neutral to the Council.
 That was because it was calculated against the average financial costs of Council borrowing.
 It has since been clarified that this was the incorrect way to calculate the effect of the discounts.
 The correct comparison is to use the current short term interest rate and take into account the value to the Council, and hence ratepayers generally, of receiving the cash early.
-The administrative cost of providing the discounts also needed to be considered.
-Using a short term interest rate of 2.5%, the net interest saving to the

-Council of receiving rates payments early is only 0.94% per year.
+The administrative cost of providing the discounts also needs to be considered.
+Using a short term interest rate of 2.5%, the net interest saving to the Council of receiving rates payments early is only 0.94% per year.
 Council considered reducing the discount for early payment to 1% but this is not likely to provide sufficient net benefit to ratepayers and still results in significant cost for Council to administer the scheme.
-By discontinuing the 2% discount and the waiving of penalties the Council will save approximately \$240,000 each year.
+By discontinuing the 2% discount and the waiving of penalties the Council will save approximately \$270,000 each year.

-- The Council has amended its Policy on Remission of Rates for Sporting Recreation or Community Organisations.
-The reason for this change is to make the administration of the policy more efficient, and to align it with the Local Government (Rating) Act 2002 which automatically provides for a 50% discount for land owned by societies or associations for agricultural and pastoral association purposes, games or sports, and for any branch of the arts.
-The previous Policy on Remissions provided for up to 100% remission of rates.
-The amendment of this policy affects approximately 18 organisations that would have a reduction in their rates remissions, and Council has written to each of these organisations explaining the change. - The Council has removed its Policy on Remission of Rates on Land Protected for Natural Conservation Purposes.
-The reason for this change is because the Local Government (Rating Act) 2002 provides for QEII and Section 77 (Reserves Act 1977) Covenant Land to be non-rateable under the Act.
-Therefore no remissions policy is needed for QEII and Section 77 Covenant Land. - A new Remission of Rates on Low Value Properties Policy has been adopted.
+The Council proposes to amend its Policy on Remission of Rates for Sporting Recreation or Community Organisations.
+The reason for this change is to make the administration of policy more efficient, and align it with the Local Government (Rating) Act 2002 which automatically provides for a 50% discount for land owned by societies or associations for agricultural and pastoral association purposes, games or sports, and for any branch of the arts.
+The current Policy on Remissions provides for up to 100% remission of rates.
+The amendment of this policy will effect approximately 18 organisations who would have a reduction in their rates remissions, and Council has written to each of these explaining the change.

+- on Remission of Rates on Land Protected for Natural Conservation Purposes.
+The reason for this change is that the policy allows for rating relief for QEII and Section 77 (Reserves Act 1977) Covenant Land.
+The current policy provides that land covenanted by equivalent mechanisms may also be considered.
+The Local Government (Rating Act) 2002 provides for QEII and Section 77 (Reserves Act 1977) Covenant Land to be non-rateable under the Act.
+Therefore no remissions policy is needed for QEII and Section 77 Covenant Land. - Properties Policy is proposed.
 The introduction of the Local Government (Rating) Act 2002 required each separate title to have a separate valuation/rating assessment.
-In some cases this resulted in low valued land assessments being created as parcels of land have not always aligned perfectly with rating units.
-This new policy permits the Council to remit rates on properties that have a value of less than \$4,500.
+In some cases this resulted in low valued land assessments being created as parcels of land that have not always aligned perfectly with rating units.
+There is currently no policy that permits the Council to remit rates on these properties.
+It is proposed to remit rates on the few properties that have a value of less than \$4,500. - There is also a proposed wording change for all rates remission policies to enable further delegation to staff and to simplify and streamline the approval process of those remissions.